SRE & RSE

 On 25th June 2019 the Department for Education released the final guidance for statutory RSE.
 All Schools are to be delivering statutory RE in primary schools and RSE in secondary.
 Parents can withdraw from the sex education element up to and until three terms before the child turns 16.

-2020 : RSE becomes statutory from the 1st September.
+2020 : RSE became statutory from the 1st September

 Request information on BigTalk Education's services for your school